 What big thing would you love to do for a loved one?

 “I am grateful for my children and the amazing men they have become.
 It has been a joy to experience the way our relationship has transitioned from the turbulence of adolescence to mature adult relationships where we appreciate each other as individuals.

 I am also grateful for the 2 women they have brought into our family.
 The women are both smart, strong, considerate, and thoughtful in their own ways.

 The past few years our family has been moving towards experience gifts.
 A couple of our favorites have been escape-room adventures, and weekends in Minneapolis including attending professional theater productions.
 These gifts have been fun experiences for us to have together and strengthen our relationships as adults.

 I would love to give our family the gift of an amazing family vacation.
 It would be so fun for me to surprise the kids by giving them a vacation for all of us to go somewhere like Alaska, Hawaii or a week someplace warm in the winter where we can be active and explore historic sights.”

-Tamara helps other single moms, like herself, getting through life with all kinds of practical information and encouragement.
+Tamara helps other single moms, like herself, get through life with all kinds of practical information and encouragement.
 She wrote an article about experience gift ideas for younger kids. https://www.empoweredsinglemoms.com/unique-experience-gift-ideas-kids-too-many-toys/

-What helps you balance home and work life?
+What helps you balance your home and work life?